Shyshlo/rsschool-cv/cv.md

 # About myself

 To be honest, I can proudly say that I am studying programming now and I want to become a good specialist in this field.
+I realized that I want work in this area, participate in projects that are designed to make people's lives easier.
 I consider myself hardworking, reliable, helpful, honest and cooperative.
 # Hard skills